TREASURIES-Yields retreat, bills flirt with negative rates

 "That could be a sign of whether we hit levels that are supportive if you see some decent sponsorship," he said.

-The two-year Treasury yield US2YT=RR, which typically moves in step with interest rate expectations, was last down less than a basis point at 0.1512%.
+The two-year Treasury yield US2YT=RR, which typically moves in step with interest rate expectations, was last down 1.2 basis points at 0.1472%.

 Price